AnalyticsGate/AGE-AddIn-Setups/docs/releasenotes/2024/AGEAddIn-640.md

 - In the hub section the app name is now displayed instead of the GUID
 - Fixed empty item bug when combox box item is changed in section "Qlik Data to Excel"
 - Fixed filter funktion in stream selection
+- The combobox not show the flat tables